Mother Would Know

 8. Place the cookie balls on two parchment or silicone mat-lined cookie sheets.
 Bake the cookies for 8-10 minutes, rotating the pans halfway through.

 9. Once the cookies are done, put them on wire racks.
-Let them cool for one minute then insert the coins, one or one-half into each cookie.
+Let them cool for one minute then gently insert the coins, one or one-half into each cookie.
 Cool completely.

 Recipe Notes